-The widening and lengthening will occur partly within a National Protected Area Expansion Strategy Focus area (bb) and wholly on Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940)(aa and gg).
-It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
+Such widening will occur partly within a National Protected Area Expansion Strategy Focus area and within 5km of Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or deproclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.

-The widening and lengthening will occur within Eastern Highveld Grassland and Chrissiesmeer Panveld both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004)(cc).
-Finally, such widening and lengthening will be located within Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA)(ee).
+Furthermore, such widening will occur within Eastern Highveld Grassland, and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004).

-Listing Notice 3, Activity 23(ii)(a)(c)(f)
+Finally, such widening will be located within Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA).

-(i)(aa)(bb)(cc)(ee)(gg):
+Listing Notice 3, Activity 23(ii)(a)(c)(f)(i) (bb)(cc)(ee)(gg)